Home Closed Back Headphone Reviews Audeze LCD-XC Review: Unveiling Brilliance with a Pricey Twist

 I think so.

-Because of the fact that 3 separate graphs + my ears have confirmed this, I can’t ignore it.
+Because 3 separate graphs + my ears have confirmed this, I can’t ignore it.

 Way back when I first demoed these in 2017 and long before I looked at any graphs, I felt something was off and it’s pretty obvious that the culprit is instruments and vocals specifically.

-There’s a rather large rise between 1-2k, and it can make for a painful experience at times.
+There’s a rather large, FAT rise between 1-2k, and it can make for a painful experience at times.

-I’ve tried these out on a few different occasions, and even plugged into the absolutely phenomenal NAIM DAC V-1 I found the same issue appears with some very good source files.
+I’ve tried these out on a few different occasions, and even plugged into the phenomenal NAIM DAC V-1, I found the same issue appears with some very good source files.

 That said, the overall sound aside from that is stunningly clear, crisp, and accurate.